 For loans and advances that have simultaneously several types of collateral or guarantee, the amount of the ‘Maximum collateral/guarantee that can be considered’ shall be allocated according to its quality, starting from the one with the best quality.
 For loans collateralised by immovable property, immovable property collateral shall always be reported first, irrespective of its quality compared to other collateral.
 Where the ‘Maximum collateral/guarantee that can be considered’ exceeds the value of immovable property collateral, its remaining value shall be allocated to other collateral types and guarantees according to its quality, starting from the one with best quality.

-Collateral obtained by taking possession during the period (held at the reference date) (13.2.1)

-This template shall be used to report information on collateral that has been obtained between the beginning and the end of the reference period and that remains recognised in the balance sheet at the reference date.
-Collateral obtained by taking possession shall include assets that were not pledged by the debtor as collateral, but were obtained in exchange for the cancellation of debt, whether on a voluntary basis or as part of legal proceedings.
-The types of collateral shall be the ones referred to in paragraph 173, with the exception of those in point (b) (i) of that paragraph.

 175i.
 ‘Value at initial recognition’ shall mean the gross carrying amount of the collateral obtained by taking possession at the point in time of the initial recognition in the balance sheet of the reporting institution.